Udit-Tandon/BitsPilani/README.md

 # Open Source Software Assignment 4 - Group 50
 We have chosen TIC-TAC-TOE for the open source software project assignment 4.

+## Overview
-**Overview**: We are contributing and collaborating for this OSS project to build an interactive user game designed to be played in a web browser.
+We are contributing and collaborating for this OSS project to build an interactive user game designed to be played in a web browser.

-This tic tac toe program is a web based program and can be used for basic understanding of HTML, CSS and java script
+This tic tac toe program is a web-based program and can be used for a basic understanding of HTML, CSS and javascript.

-**Big Goals**
+### Big Goals

 Build a web application from scratch, without a starter codebase Use your programming skills to map out the game logic for a simple game like Tic Tac Toe